syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## SelectionBox UI

-You can change the selection box appearance by using the `SelectionBoxItemTemplate`.
+The selection box appearance of SfComboBox can be changed by using the `SelectionBoxItemTemplate` property of SfComboBox.
 The default value of `SelectionBoxItemTemplate` is `null`.

 N> `SelectionBoxItemTemplate` does not have effect when `IsEditable` is `true`.